 Underlying Health Issues of Coronavirus Patients

-Countless studies have, in fact, connected the rise in metabolic syndrome to an increased consumption of processed foods that include significant amounts of sugar, refined carbohydrates and unhealthy fats [source].
-While there are different opinions on why these dietary patterns may lead to metabolic syndrome and worse COVID-19 outcomes, research shows that diet improvements can help to reverse these trends.
-Blood sugar, blood pressure, weight and measures of heart health all improve when processed foods rich in sugar and simple carbohydrates are replaced with vegetables and fruit, lean protein and healthy fats from avocados, nuts and seeds [source, source].
+Countless studies have, in fact, connected the rise in metabolic syndrome to an increased consumption of processed foods that include significant amounts of sugar, refined carbohydrates, and unhealthy fats [source].
+While there are different opinions on why these dietary patterns may lead to metabolic syndrome, research shows that diet improvements can help to reverse these trends.
+Blood sugar, blood pressure, weight, and measures of heart health all improve when processed foods rich in sugar and simple carbohydrates are replaced with vegetables and fruit, lean protein, and healthy fats from avocados, nuts, and seeds [source, source].
 These changes can happen rapidly, too.
 Improvements in blood glucose can be seen in as little as 2-3 weeks! [source, source]

 Poor Diet is also Correlated with Depression and Anxiety

-Interestingly, research has shown that the same diet of processed foods, sugar and unhealthy fats that contributes to metabolic syndrome and more severe COVID-19 outcomes is also correlated with higher rates of mood disorders, most notably depression [source].
+Interestingly, research has shown that the same diet of processed foods, sugar, and unhealthy fats that contributes to metabolic syndrome is also correlated with higher rates of mood disorders, most notably depression [source].
 And, just like metabolic syndrome improves when diet improves, so too does mental health.
-In fact, many of the dietary recommendations for depression and anxiety are the same as those that are recommended for metabolic syndrome: avoiding processed and fast foods as well as commercial baked goods and sweets, and then replacing these unhealthy foods with vegetables, fruit, nuts, seeds, and protein sources rich in omega-3 fats [source].
+In fact, many of the dietary recommendations for depression and anxiety are the same as those that are recommended for metabolic syndrome: avoiding processed and fast foods as well as commercial baked goods and sweets and then replacing these unhealthy foods with vegetables, fruit, nuts, seeds, and protein sources rich in omega-3 fats [source].

 A more thorough understanding of the immune system and brain helps to explain how the same diet changes can support both the immune system and mental health.

 Can Food Boost the Immune System?